 Starting in Nairobi and ending at the thunderous Victoria Falls, take in some of Africa's best known national parks, including Lake Nakuru with its flocks of flamingos, the wildlife rich Masai Mara, Serengeti and Ngorongoro Crater and Botswana's Chobe National Park.
 While enjoying some R&R basking on the beautiful beaches of Zanzibar and Lake Malawi.

-Naivasha - Masai Mara.
-After breakfast we continue on to the Masai Mara National Reserve.
+Nairobi - Masai Mara.
 We enter Masai land where these habitual pastoralists are often seen tending their cattle from the side of the road.
 We pass through the town of Narok, and continue our drive possibly getting a glimpse of some wildlife along the way.
 The main section of road between Nairobi and the Reserve is in a very poor state, so be prepared for a rough ride!
 We arrive at our campsite, Acacia Camp in the evening.

 Acacia Camp looks on to the Meguarra hills and the stream that meanders by on the bottom end forms a natural border to the Masai Mara National Reserve.
 The Reserve remains unfenced, allowing wildlife to roam freely across into the surrounding area and if they choose – through our own camp!
 No need to be afraid, as the local ‘Askari’ will keep a look out for any unwanted predators.
 Overnight - Masai Mara N.P.
+(L, D)

-Day 5: Masai Mara
+Day 3: Masai Mara

-Masai Mara - Masai Mara Game Reserve.
+Masai Mara NP.
 We depart shortly after sunrise on our game drive into the Masai Mara Reserve.
 The Masai Mara is well known as one of East Africa’s best National Reserves and is home to a wide variety of wildlife species.
 Most famous for the Annual Migration, that consists of the impressive herds of over 1 million wildebeest, zebra and Thomson’s gazelle that cross over from the Serengeti National Park in Tanzania; the Masai Mara is most popular between July and October when these vast herds feast on the fresh grazing here.
 Following these herbivores are Africa’s predators that are often seen at a kill during this period.
 We game drive through a section of the park in search of the ‘Big 5’- elephant, rhino, buffalo, lion & leopard; along with the many other species of animals, reptiles and birds who make call this wilderness home.

 After our game drive, we have the option to visit one of the nearby Masai Manyatta’s – this is a traditional hamlet where the Masai still live in their traditional way.
 This evening we sit around the camp fire, and watch the sun set over this “Garden of Eden”.
 Overnight - Masai Mara N.P.
+(B, L, D)